 CampusDiscover - Campus info & social discovery App

-End-to-End UX Case Study
+End-to-End Product Design (UX) Case Study

-End-to-End UX Case Study
+End-to-End Product Design (UX) Case Study

 “I wish this were a real app.” — Prototype testing participant